Hopetown Carriage Works: History

 The building was used for the manufacture and maintenance of two axle railway carriages; there were two internal rail track running the length of the building and wings connected to the main network via a small turntables located in the central two storey building.
 The central building included lifting facilities (later removed).
 Construction on the site ended in the 1880s (about 1884.) with the introduction of longer wheelbase bogie vehicles for which the works was unsuited - all carriage manufacture was transferred to the York Railway Works after 1863 under the NER.

 The building was later used as a store, and to repair wagons, as well as being used as a rifle range by the railway company.

 In the 1980s the site and building was acquired by Darlington Borough Council and became part of the Darlington Railway Centre and Museum.

 The building was Grade II listed in 1986.

 Current use

 The A1 Steam Locomotive Trust, constructors of the new locomotive 60163 Tornado took over the tenancy buildings east wing in 1995.
 The North Eastern Locomotive Preservation Group (NELPG) took over the west wing in 2002.

 The New Build LNER Class P2, is being built here by the same people that created Tornado.
+In 2023, after 28 years of building steam locomotives in the works, the A1 Steam Locomotive Trust left the works for a new site in Darlington.